-The MBG DEI (Diversity, Equity, Inclusion) Committee represents the formal departmental efforts to advocate and advance DEI on all aspects of MBG's departmental mission.
+The MBG DEI (Diversity, Equity, Inclusion) Committee represents the formal departmental efforts to take actions and develop mechanisms to promote diversity and create an environment where everyone feels like they belong and thrive.
 The LDI leads this committee, which consists of faculty, staff, postdoctoral fellows, and graduate students.
 Members of the DEI Committee welcome your input and are available for discussion about DEI anytime.

 MBG+ Diversity Council

 The MBG+ Diversity Council is a student organization and represents a grass root effort led by graduate students from the Graduate Fields of BMCB (Biochemistry, Molecular, and Cell Biology), GGD (Genetics, Genomics, and Development), and Biophysics - the three Fields administered in the Department of MBG.
 Its mission is to promote, enhance and expand the diversity of the MBG community and, in doing so, create an inclusive environment for all.
 All students, postdocs, staff and faculty in MBG and associate Fields are welcome to join.
 This organization is a registered student organization of Cornell University.

 The MBG Peer Support Network is served by volunteers who are available for confidential discussion of any concerns and issues related to the working environment.

 The Summer Research Experience for Undergraduates (REU) Program (MBG-REU), titled “Molecular Biology and Genetics of Cell Signaling”, is an NSF-funded, ten-week summer program with a strong focus on diversity.

 DEI in MBG Committee has 3 working groups.
 Anyone in MBG can join a working group.

 Lead by: Brooks Crickard, Krista Angileri, Jawuanna McAllister